-Whilst are financial results are lower than last year, this reflects planning and other delays which, were directly outside of our control.
+Whilst our financial surplus is lower than last year, this reflects our strategic decision to decant two further high rise blocks in our drive to improve the safety of our customers and reduce risk exposure of our housing stock.
 Our business model and future forecasts remain on track to deliver our medium-term objectives and operating margins.

 Our sustained focus on business transformation and service improvement, has improved our build quality and overall customer experience and satisfaction.
 This has allowed us to drive up productivity and realise underlying efficiencies.
 Our unique end to end fully integrated supply chain solution, allows us to attain higher quality from our processes and increase our operating margins.
-This additional capacity will allow us to navigate the many challenges that lie ahead due to heightened trading risks, the Ukraine war and related economic aftershocks, including high inflation.
+This additional capacity will allow us to navigate the many challenges that lie ahead due to heightened trading risks, and related economic volatility, including high inflation.